KrishnaTiwari1cr/ab-testing-project-/README.md

 # 🚀 A/B Testing Analysis: Landing Page Conversion Optimization

+## 📊 Key Result (TL;DR)

+The new landing page achieved a **conversion rate of 11.88%**, compared to **12.04%** for the existing page.

+- 📉 Absolute change: **-0.16 percentage points**
+- 🧪 P-value: **0.1897** (not statistically significant)
+- 📉 Effect size: **negligible**

+👉 **Final Decision: Do NOT roll out the new landing page**

+---

 ## 🎯 Problem Statement

-Can a new landing page improve user conversion rates compared to the existing one?
+Can a new landing page improve user conversion rates?

-This project evaluates both **statistical significance** and **practical business impact** to support a real-world product decision.
+This project evaluates:
+- Statistical significance (Is the result real?)
+- Practical significance (Does it actually matter?)

 ---

 ## 🧠 Business Context

-A/B testing is widely used by product and growth teams to validate changes before rollout.
+A/B testing is widely used in product and growth teams to validate changes before rollout.

-👉 Key Question:
-**Should the company roll out the new landing page?**
+Even small changes in conversion rate can:
+- Impact revenue
+- Affect user engagement
+- Influence product decisions

+👉 Goal: **Make a data-driven decision under uncertainty**

 ---